Chapter 15.22

 15.22.050 General provisions.

-A. Prohibition of Illegal Discharges.
+A. Prohibition of Illicit Discharges.

-1. No person shall discharge or cause to be discharged into the city’s storm water drainage system or waters of the state any materials, including, but not limited to, pollutants or waters containing any pollutants.
+1. No person shall discharge or cause to be discharged into the city’s stormwater drainage system or waters of the state any materials, including, but not limited to, pollutants or waters containing any pollutants.

 2. Prohibited discharges include, but are not limited to, the following: